learn-co-students/sinatra-fwitter-group-project-v-000/notes.md

  NOTES: all my files are created...
 But there are not showing in my directory.

  Cheers.
+   NOTES : Understand the flow of your app.
   NOTE:   MUST CHECK POINT IN MULTIPLY PLACES>>>>>

  <